lamhaison/helpful-commandlines/README.md

 # helpful-commandlines
-This is the repo to collect helpful commandlines that is used for mac and linux os.
+This is the repo to collect helpful commandlines that is used for mac and Linux OS.

 ## Setup dependencies